MileHacker Logo

 Seamless Travel

-Whether by scenic train journey or a convenient domestic flight, the paths to Hualien are part of the adventure.
+Whether by a scenic rail trip journey or a convenient domestic flight, the paths to Hualien belong to the adventure.
 The ease of access, combined with a clear understanding of departure protocols, brings a seamless journey from arrival to farewell.